ilikeikers/nand2tetris/notes/booknotes.md

     * Chips are the result
 * The hardware can be abstracted.
 Thanks electrical engineers.
 * Primitive gates lead to composite gates
+* Hardware Description Languange (HDL) is used to model these chips